mohanmca/cassandra_playground/README.md

 -   salted_hash is password

-## What are best practices for Cassandra security
+## (Section: DS210) - What are best practices for Cassandra security

 1. Create one more superuer_role and delete the default cassandra super-user